William-Lake/Cater/README.md

 # Cater

-A tool for loading and exploring Pandas Dataframes via a PySimpleGUI UI.
+A PySimpleGUI UI for loading and exploring Pandas Dataframes.

 **THIS PROJECT IS STILL IN PROGRESS.
 EXPECT CHANGES AND FOR THINGS TO BREAK.**